tykind/tykind/README.md

 ## 👋 Hey

 I’m a full-stack developer and security enthusiast.
 I mainly work with Rust, C++, and Luau.
-I like building systems, tearing them apart, and figuring out what makes them tick.

 - 🧠 Currently studying CS